eway-crm/php-lib/Examples/CreateNewInvoice/README.md

 # Create new Invoice with relations
-This example will show you how to create new cart with relation to customer, company and project.
-It will also have goods, one already existing and one freshly created.
+This example will show you how to create new bookkeeping record (cart) with relation to Customer, Company and Project.
+It will also have Goods, one already existing and one freshly created.

-We need to specify array with parameters of our cart, namely: FileAs and GUIDs of company,contact and project.
-Then we ad array which will include other arrays of related goods.
-These should have Goods GUID for link to existing Good, or FileAs, name and Code to create new one.
+We need to specify array with parameters of our cart, namely: FileAs and GUIDs of Company, Contact and Project.
+Then we add array which will include other arrays of related Goods.
+These should have Goods GUID for link to existing Good, or FileAs, name and Code to create new item from scratch, but without link to previously existing good.

 ```php